 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

-I wanted to try some new keto treats this year and this keto gingerbread whoopie pies are the fruit of that labor.
+I wanted to try some new keto treats this year and these keto gingerbread whoopie pies are the fruit of that labor.
 They turned out so well and I am pretty confident that anyone, regardless if they are eating keto or not, will enjoy them.

 Gingerbread can be a tough flavor to replicate without using real sugar. a large chunk of the flavor in traditional gingerbread comes from molasses and obviously using a lot of molasses isn't exactly keto-friendly.